Big Brother (German TV series) season 10: René

 René Schmidt alias Rene Reves is a 28-year-old model from Hamburg.
 He entered the House on Day 142 with Manuela.
 After three days in the house, he fell in love with Katrin.
 But unfortunately she was not in love with him.
 Because of Katrin's refusal, he started dispute with everyone in the house.
 At the nomination on Day 162 he insulted Daniel, his family and he said that he sold the story of his dead aunts and grandmother to TV to trigger compassion to the viewers.
 Because of this insulting and offending nomination statement he was ejected from Big Brother the same day.

-Sabrina
+Salina

-Sabrina Alfarano is a 25-year-old hairdresser and a freelance journalist from Neu Isenburg.Once a week she entertained people with her radio show Italian connection on radio Darmstadt.
+Salina Alonso is a 25-year-old hairdresser and a freelance journalist from Neu Isenburg.Once a week she entertained people with her radio show Italian connection on radio Darmstadt.
 She entered the Rich House as a present for Daniel's Birthday on Day 5.
 She was born in Italy.
 She became very popular for their sense of humor.
 She had a love story with Timo which was a heartbreaking for all the misunderstandings that they create.
 She was in the house for 155 days.